CLick here for CEOP

 Information from these assessments is used for parents, practitioners and teachers to support children's learning and development.

-Early years learning concentrates on 7 areas split between prime and specific areas of learning, however they are not to be used as checklists as each child develops at their own rate and in their own way.
-Similarly, children do not need to have achieved every part of each ELG to be deemed as at the expected level of development.
-Teaching is often done through play, where the child learns about subjects and other people through games.
+Early Years learning concentrates on 7 areas split between prime and specific areas of learning, however they are not to be used as checklists as each child develops at their own rate and in their own way.
+Similarly, children do not need to have achieved every part of each ELG to achieve a 'Good Level of Development'.

 The prime areas of learning are: